Yonathan-Ashebir/HappyHoliday.github.io/README.md

 # HappyNewYear.github.io
- - static webpage for new year greeting
+ - A static webpage for new year greeting